ugr-sail/sinergym/README.md

 ### 4. Install the package

-Finally, energym can be installed by running this command where ``setup.py`` is located.
+Finally, energym can be installed by running this command at the repo root folder:

 ```sh
 pip install -e .
 ```

+Extra libraries can be installed by typing ``pip install -e .[extras]``.
+They are intended for running and analysing DRL algorithms over energym, but they are not a requirement of the package.

 And that's all!

 ## Usage example

-Run ``python test_env.py`` for testing the demo environment.
 Energym uses the standard openAI gym API.
 So basic loop should be something like:

 ```python